Thank you to Ocean Club Resorts for hosting us during our stay!

 The down side to visiting during the off season is that flights are a bit limited.
 But other than that, it’s relatively easy to get to the Turks and Caicos, especially from the East Coast.
 We flew JetBlue from D.C.
 (DCA) to Ft.
 Lauderdale (FLL) to Providenciales, Turks and Caicos (PLS).
 The DCA to FLL flight is around 2.5 hours and FLL to PLS is 1.5 hours.

 Upon arrival at the Turks and Caicos airport, you’ll have to go through customs.
 It was a pretty painless process.
 There was a bit of a line since a few flights landed around the same time as ours, but nothing too crazy.
 There’s no Uber or Lyft in the Turks and Caicos.
 However, it was very easy to spot the legitimate taxi drivers.
 We ended up sharing a larger passenger van with two other couples who were being dropped off at a resort near ours.
-Ocean Club Resorts has two properties, both are no more than 20 minutes from the airport.
+Ocean Club Resorts has two properties, both are no more than 20 minutes from the airport, but there are also plenty of Exceptional Villas available to stay with.
 We stayed at Ocean Club West.